japandotorg/shinku/docs/cog.rst

     Matching rules are the same as ``jsk load``.

     Running ``jsk unload ~`` will unload every extension on your bot.
-This includes jishaku, which may leave you unable to maintain your bot until it is restarted.
+This includes shinku, which may leave you unable to maintain your bot until it is restarted.
 Use with care.

     If unloading the extension fails, it will be reported with a traceback.